 - a) ESMA will publish the necessary data (EU wide data) for the first time by: - 1 August 2018 covering a period from 3 January 2018 to 30 June 2018 for equity, equity-like and bond instruments; - ii.
-1 February 2019 covering a period from 1 July 2018 to 31 December 2018 for ETCs, ETNs, SFPs, securitised derivatives, emission allowances and derivatives. - b) Investment firms will have to perform their first assessment and, where appropriate, comply with the systematic internaliser obligations (including notifying their NCA) by: - i.
+The EU wide data for ETCs, ETNs, SFPs, securitised derivatives, emission allowances and derivatives will not be published until at the latest 2020. - b) Investment firms will have to perform their first assessment and, where appropriate, comply with the systematic internaliser obligations (including notifying their NCA) by: - i.
 1 September 2018 for equity, equity-like and bond instruments; - ii.
-1 March 2019 for ETCs, ETNs, SFPs securitised derivatives, emission allowances and derivatives.
+No assessment has to be performed for ETCs, ETNs, SFPs securitised derivatives, emission allowances and derivatives until at the latest 2020.

 This timeline applies also to investment firms trading in illiquid instruments.
-While it is possible for those firms to carry out part of the test based on data at their disposal, the complete determination of the SI activity necessitates an assessment of the investment firms OTC-trading activity in a particular instrument in relation to overall trading in the Union.
-In order to ensure a consistent assessment and to ensure that all investment firms are treated in the same manner, for all instruments, irrespective of their liquidity status, the assessment should therefore be performed by 1 September 2018 for equity, equity like and bond instruments and 1 March 2019 for ETCs, ETNs, SFPs, securitised derivatives, emission allowances and derivatives.
+While it is possible for those firms to carry out part of the test based on data at their disposal, the complete determination of the SI activity necessitates an assessment of the investment firms' OTC-trading activity in a particular instrument in relation to overall trading in the Union.
+In order to ensure a consistent assessment and to ensure that all investment firms are treated in the same manner, for all instruments, irrespective of their liquidity status, the assessment should therefore be performed by 1 September 2018 for equity, equity like and bond instruments.
+The assessment does not need to be performed for ETCs, ETNs, SFPs, securitised derivatives, emission allowances and derivatives until at the latest 2020.